pwarner/WarpCode.Outcomes/docs/outcomes-as-monads.md

           select new{ ProductName: p.Name, Category: c.Name};
 ```
 The semantic clarity and readability of this language form is valuable and powerful.

-So `Outcome<T>` too fulfils its monadic contract with `Select` and `SelectMany` extensions, allowing you to compose flow logic in a LINQ comprehension style.
+`Outcome<T>` fulfils its monadic contract with `Select` and `SelectMany` extensions, allowing you to compose flow logic in a LINQ comprehension style.

 ### Index
 - [Why Outcomes?](../readme.md)